Automation System Panel - Display and Function Triggers

 Automation Button on TCP and floating panel v42

 - Default behaviour produces the same results as the old automation system in v4.5 (July 29th 2012).

 - Easy to write exactly what you need to where you need it

 - Easy to learn as you go

 What is recorded, written, read, captured and active is controlled from a simple control panel, built with simple, reusable images and text, with methods Reaper has already implemented.
-See the illustration further down for an illustration on what this control panel could look like.

 - Pass or State